 4/16/2006 through 4/29/2006: Puerto Rico & Spanish Virgins

-Well, having left Samana at 5PM we headed out across the Mona Passage - feared and dreaded
+Well, having left Samana at 5PM we headed out across the Mona Passage - feared and dreaded due to

-fairly good ride along the north coast of the DR and at sunrise we decided to cross to the Isla de Mona, a small island
+along the north coast of the DR and at sunrise we decided to cross to the Isla de Mona, a small island

 mid-way between DR and PR.

 It's a beautiful spot, however the anchorage is reached via a cut through the reef.
-We arrived
+We arrived right at

-timing and hit pretty hard.
+pretty hard.
 Yipes, a horrible thing to watch (it could be you next time!) they powered off the reef and

 into the anchorage with the next swell, so it was OK.
 Next up, a boarding by the U.S. Coast Guard -

 while I was cooking dinner.
 They (4 of them) came aboard and did a safety inspection plus chemically

 swiped for drugs.
 They found no violations and were soon on their way.
 BTW, another boarding party

 was attending to Rock 'n Roll at the same time.

-The next morning we got an early start by ourselves as Rock 'n Roll headed out a 1AM to catch
+The next morning we got an early start by ourselves as Rock 'n Roll headed out a 1AM to catch high

-hold a course to Boqueron.
+course to Boqueron.

-Conditions in the bay at Mayaguez were atrocious and we declined launching the dinghy in favor
+Conditions in the bay at Mayaguez were atrocious and we declined launching the dinghy in favor of

-immigration officer as we passed by under power.
+we passed by under power.
 I guess they have done that before.